 - Visitors may purchase their tickets upon arrival if the tickets for the current session have not been sold out.

 |April 2 - May 21||$9||$7||Free||$8|

 - Outdoor areas of the Zoo will be open.

-- The animals will be available for viewing in the Imaginarium and Ecodome.
+- The animals will be available for viewing in the Imaginarium, Ecodome, and Container.

 - The Acadian Forest Bistro’s vending machines, gift shop, playground, and washrooms (with exception to the Entrance building) will be open.

 - Portable washrooms will be available in the parking lot.